 The management of a major retail bank, XYZ Bank, was concerned about statistics that suggested a gradual weakening of customers’ relationships with the bank.
 Over a six-month period, the percentage of customers who maintained 100% of the total value of their deposits with the bank decreased significantly, from 37% to 29%.
 The corresponding decrease for personal loans went from 43% to 39%.
-Recognizing that service is the key differentiator between competitors, the bank commissioned a study using one of NBRI’s customer surveys to identify aspects of the service culture that could be leveraged to address the problem at hand.
+Recognizing that customer service is the key differentiator between competitors, the bank commissioned a study using one of NBRI’s customer surveys to identify aspects of the service culture that could be leveraged to address the problem at hand.

 To address the needs of XYZ Bank, the research team conducted a service-profit-chain analysis.
 The study used Structural Equation Modeling and a time-lagged design where customer survey data for one-time period was linked to employee survey data from the preceding period.
 This design facilitates a more causal interpretation of data than the more commonly used cross-sectional designs.

 Customer Service Survey – As demonstrated by this case study, customer service surveys can have a tremendous impact on your organization’s profitability.
 Customer surveys can create a competitive advantage.

 The results of the customer survey study draw attention to specific aspects of the service climate and work environment that impact business outcomes.
 In general:

 - Branches with superior performance in the area of customer deposits and loans were also branches where:

 - Customers had more favorable reports about the courtesy extended to them.
 Customers at these branches generally reported that employees were more courteous, professional, and positive in their attitudes.

 - Employees reported stronger working relationships within and across work groups.

 - Branches with higher levels of performance with respect to customer loans were also branches where: